Free-Order Online Selection for k-Systems

-We now have all the necessary ingredients to design a general free-order algorithm that applies to any system admitting a well-defined $\Hull$ function, presented as Algorithm~\ref{alg:free-general}.
+We now have all the necessary ingredients to design a general free-order algorithm that applies to any system, presented as Algorithm~\ref{alg:free-general}; see Figure~\ref{fig:sampling-growth} for an illustration.
 The following theorem relates the expected weight of the independent set returned by our algorithm to that of $\Core(\Rel(Y))$, where $Y$ is a random subset of $S$.

-\begin{theorem} Let $(S,\cI)$ be an independence system and $Y = Y(p)$ be a random set where every element of $S$ is in $Y$ independently with probability $p$ for some $p\in[0,1]$.
-Then, Algorithm~\ref{alg:free-general} returns an independent set $\ALG$ such that, for every $f \in \Core(\Rel(Y))$,
+\begin{theorem} Let $(S,\cI)$ be an independence system.
+Algorithm~\ref{alg:free-general} returns an independent set $\ALG$ such that, for every element $f$

 \end{theorem} \begin{proof} First, note that the algorithm always returns an independent set, since before adding any element $e$ to $\ALG$, it explicitly checks whether $\ALG + e \in \cI$.
 We now condition on the set $Y$.
 Observe that $\Rel(Y) \subseteq S_1 \cup S_2$, and let $B \coloneqq \Core(\Rel(Y))$.
 We next show that each element of $B$ is added to $\ALG$ with probability $1/4$.
 The proof of this fact follows the same argument as in Algorithm~\ref{alg:free-matroid}, but we include it here for completeness.